British Citizenship by Naturalisation Guidance

 - they have spent less than 90 days outside of the UK in the last 12 months; and

-- they have been free from immigration controls for at least 12 months (unless married to a British citizen).
+- they are settled in the UK and have been free from immigration control for at least 12 months unless married to a British citizen.

-Applicants must also meet the residency requirement by demonstrating that:
+Applicants who want to apply for naturalisation as a British Citizen must also meet the residency requirement by demonstrating that: